 When deleting a data set, you must build a volume list in virtual storage.
 This volume list consists of an entry for each volume on which the data set resides.
 The first two bytes of the list indicate the number of entries in the list.
 Each 12-byte entry consists of a 4-byte device code, a 6-byte volume serial number, and a 2-byte scratch status code.
-Device codes are presented in OS/VS1 System Data Areas.
+Device codes are presented in OS/VS1 System Data Areas and in OS/VS2 System Data Areas in the sections titled "The UCBTYP Field of the UCB."